Using data to determine right from wrong

 “A novice may not look at data embedded in a document, and, we’re able to tell right away with Mobile Verify,” say Mitek reps.
 “A more sophisticated fraudster may try to incorporate data into their forgery.
 But, using our years of experience in the business, highly trained personnel, and state-of-the-art technology, we’re able to stay ahead of fraudster’s own technological improvements and increasing prowess to determine whether or not a document is a fake.”

-What should a company do when they’re trying to beat fraud?
+What should a company do when they’re trying to combat fraud schemes?

 In the identity verification space, competing tech companies have patented hundreds of ways artificial intelligence, machine learning, and computer vision can pick up document forgeries – flagging the odd placement of text, photoshop markings on a picture, or a missing UV stamp.
 But a part of the issue with these tools is they won’t dictate, with certainty, whether or not a document is a forgery.